Disclaimer: This article is based on the information from the video, Sexual Harassment Made Simple.

 - Offensive gender-based comments or behaviors that denigrate people simply because of their gender such as, “A woman’s place is in the kitchen, not the boardroom.”
 These days, this sort of talk has no place in the work environment.
 Women’s efforts in the workplace are just as important as a man’s.

 - Texting or sexting sexually explicit messages or pictures via your cell phone should also be avoided.

-The consequences of sexual harassment vary in many different ways, but ultimately they are all negative.
+The consequences of Sexual Harassment in the Workplace vary in many different ways, but ultimately they are all negative.
 Sexual harassment can result in disciplinary actions including written warnings, suspension, demotion and even termination.
 It’s also illegal to retaliate for a sexual harassment complaint.
 This can also lead to disciplinary actions up to and including termination.
 Human behavior varies among individuals.
 That’s why companies ought to screen their employees before hiring in order to make sure they are obtaining an employee who is capable of behaving decently.
 If an employee is willing to get fired because of a sexual urge or impulse, then this person obviously wasn’t screened accordingly.

 There are three key measures that can be used to prevent Sexual Harassment in the Workplace.
 The first is to leave sexually-based behaviors at the door.
 People are impulsive by nature, but they must remember to adapt to a work environment code of ethics.
 This means to forget whatever standards they live by at home and adopt the work ethic while at the office.
 The second is to treat everyone with respect.
 By understanding this concepts, people can accept that they don’t have to like each other, but they do have to respect each other.
 The third is to speak up when you see harassment occur.
 Regardless of the outcome, the victim is better off having said something to report the incident.
 Once this information is put in a file, it can be used for later disciplinary action if the problem continues.